tomcom-de/tomcom.plone.base/README.rst

 If you install this package, there is a complete set of bootstrap 2.3.2 and Font Awesome included.
 Some css of plone will be disabled.

+Some Templates are optimized to show them in bootstrap style

 Status message
 ==============